microcipcip/vue-use-kit/README.md

 npm install vue-use-kit
 ```

-Since Vue 3.0 has not yet been released, you must also install [@vue/composition-api](https://github.com/vuejs/composition-api) library, which will enable the composition API in Vue 2.0.
+This library is built for Vue 2 and Vue 3, but if you are using Vue 2, you must also install [@vue/composition-api](https://github.com/vuejs/composition-api) library, which will enable the composition API in Vue 2.

 ```shell script
 npm install @vue/composition-api
 ```

-## Setup
+> Setup Composition API in Vue 2
 ```js
 import Vue from 'vue'
 import VueCompositionAPI from '@vue/composition-api'